MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/user-authentication/windows-8-10/index.md

 You may also want to login a user without any challenge being received.
 For example, showing a login screen as the first screen of the application, or showing a login screen after a logout, or a login failure.
 We call those scenarios **preemptive logins**.

 You cannot call the `challengeAnswer` API if there is no challenge to answer.
-For those scenarios, the MobileFirst Platform Foundation SDK includes the `Login` API:
+For those scenarios, the MobileFirst Foundation SDK includes the `Login` API:

 ```csharp
 WorklightResponse response = await Worklight.WorklightClient.CreateInstance().AuthorizationManager.Login(String securityCheckName, JObject credentials);